-1. Create your Virginia Tech PID and password through the Virginia Tech computing website.
-Your PID and password will be the key to managing just about every aspect of your college life, from registering for classes, to accessing the on-campus wireless network.
+1. Create your VT Username (PID) and password through the OneCampus.
+Your VT Username and password will be the key to managing just about every aspect of your college life, from registering for classes, to accessing the on-campus wireless network.
 Set it up early and make sure you write it down.

 2. Get in touch with your roommate(s).
 Not only is it useful to know what sort of person you're living with, you'll also want to coordinate with one another about who's bringing what so you don't waste money and space.
 You'll specifically want to talk about things you'll only need one of, like microwaves, mini-fridges, and televisions.
 Information about how to get in touch with your roommate will be posted on Hokie SPA at the end of July, along with all your housing information.